College Credit Plus

 - Applying students must be pursuing a college preparatory curriculum (or another curriculum suitable for college) which consists of four years of English, three years of math, three years of social sciences, three years of natural sciences, two years of foreign language, and one year of visual or performing arts.

-- Applying students must commute from your parents' or guardians' home.
+- Applying students must commute from their parents' or guardians' home.

-Applying student must submit the following materials to Student Services by the deadlines listed above.
+Applying ststudentsust submit the following materials to Student Services by the deadlines listed above.

-- CC+ application for admission, completed in full (Applications are available at OHIO Chillicothe or at your high school guidance office.
+- CC+ application for admission link here, completed in full (Applications are also available at OHIO Chillicothe or at your high school guidance office).

 - Official high school transcript sent directly from your school.